 The cheapest flights to Mangalore are usually found when departing on a Friday.
 The departure day with the highest cost at present is Tuesday.

 What time of day is cheapest to fly?

-Mangalore flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the evening will likely mean higher prices.
+Mangalore flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 Modern architecture and a fun, friendly urban atmosphere complete with great eating places and a good nightlife, jostle with ancient temples and cathedrals in historic Mangalore.
 Make sure to visit the gilded, intricate Kadri Manjunath Temple whilst in the city.
 The Kudroli Gokarnath Temple with its spacious grounds and elegant water features is another great place for a photo and a few minutes’ quiet contemplation.
 If it is natural beauty you are after, then head down to Sammilan Shetty’s Butterfly Park.
 This extensive and family-friendly park is brilliant for getting up close to some amazing and exotic butterflies.
 Mangalore is also ideally situated for those who love the coast line, as it is a very short drive or even walk (depending on where your hotel is) to the beach.
 Tannirbhavi Beach is renowned for its spectactular sunsets and its long stretches of coast line, whilst Panambur Beach is a colourful, popular place for children to try swimming or boating with kid size inflatables.
 Take a stroll down to the NITK Lighthouse for a romantic evening out, and make sure to snap a picture of one of the city’s key coastal landmarks while you’re there.